Polyor's stance in disruptive. In all candor herein a number of historical LinkedIn posts heaped pêle-mêle ...

 Read more

-ADDITIONALITY, along with leakage & permanence, have become conundrums for carbon-farming.
-The latest round coming from Don et al. 2023 and De Rosa et al. 2023.
-The former, at the risk of making things even more byzantine, introduce still more new terms such as SOC accrual, negative emissions, etc. De Rosa et al. 2023 infer leakage since the “accrual” (sic) of SOC stocks in European croplands are said to come from their conversion to … grasslands.
+ADDITIONALITY, along with leakage & permanence, are conundrums for carbon-farming.
+Don et al. 2023 and De Rosa et al. 2023 introduce still more new terms such as SOC accrual, negative emissions, etc. De Rosa et al. 2023 infer leakage since the “accrual” (sic) of SOC stocks in European croplands are said to come from their conversion to … grasslands.

 Read more